Asabeneh/30-Days-Of-JavaScript/05_Day/05_day_arrays.md

 ### Accessing array items using index

 We access each element in an array using their index.
 An array index starts from 0.
-The picture below clearly shows the starting of the index.
+The picture below clearly shows the index of each element in the array.

 ![arr index](../images/array_index.png)